jacobkap/crimebythenumbers/docs/regular-expressions.md

 # Regular Expressions

-A regular expression is a sequence of characters that defines a search pattern.
-Sometimes we use regular expressions to help us find a pattern in text that we want, like the Find functionality in Word.
-Other times, we use a regular expression to help us find and replace a piece of text, like the Find and Replace functionality in Word.
-The two main R functions that we will learn about are `grep()` and `gsub()`.
-You may use them in verb form (e.g., "I need to grep all the gun cases," "I was grepping like crazy to find all the opioid cases," "I first had to gsub the commas with semicolons").
-Regular expressions are available in numerous other software packages, so what you learn here will port over to using regular expressions in Linux, Stata, Python, Java, ArcGIS, and many others.
+Many word processing programs like Microsoft Word or Google Docs let you search for a pattern - usually a word or phrase - and it will show you where on the page that pattern appears.
+It also lets you replace that word or phrase with something new.
+R does the same using the function `grep()` to search for a pattern, and tell you where in the data it appears, and `gsub()` which lets you search for a pattern and then replace it with a new pattern.

+  * `grep()` - Find
+  * `gsub()` - Find and Replace

-The `grep()` function lets you find a pattern in the text and it will return a number saying which element has the pattern. `gsub()` lets you input a pattern to find and a pattern to replace it with, just like Find and Replace features elsewhere.
+The `grep()` function lets you find a pattern in the text and it will return a number saying which element has the pattern (basically which row has a match). `gsub()` lets you input a pattern to find and a pattern to replace it with, just like Find and Replace features elsewhere.
 You can remember the difference because `gsub()` has the word "sub" in it and what it does is substitute text with new text.

 A useful cheat sheet on regular expressions is available [here](https://www.rstudio.com/wp-content/uploads/2016/09/RegExCheatsheet.pdf).